 Step 7: Connect the Kill Switch to the Frame

 Mark the position of the screw holes in the battery switch housing using a marker.
 Drill holes and ensure that any extrusions that remain are removed.
-Line up the battery switch holes with the slots you drilled and fasten with the provided screws.
+Line up the battery switch holes with the slots you drilled and fasten them with the provided screws.

 Apply a smear of the silicone caulk to the wire connections to serve as a waterproofing agent and prevent the wire connections from corroding and falling out.